 Steps to buy the best health insurance plan

-Insurers often dispute that the average claim payout in case of reimbursement settlements is just half that of cashless claim disbursals for the same ailment category and doing due research about the insurance provider’s network of hospitals that offer cashless claim settlement is the best option.
+Insurers often dispute that the average claim payout in case of reimbursement settlements is just half that of cashless claim disbursals for the same ailment category and doing due research about the medical insurance provider’s network of hospitals that offer cashless claim settlement is the best option.
 The information is usually available on the insurer’s website.

 However, cashless facility is not the only thing you need to look for and there are many factors that will affect the kind of coverage you receive and the premium that you will have to pay.
 First and foremost, the insurer's experience, financial strength and service record is quite crucial.
 An insurer with a lower claim settlement ratio is best avoided.
 If possible, you should also take into account solvency margins or an insurer's ability to pay out claims and also premium growth registered by insurers.